-Year Project Objective Project Outcome Status 2016/17 A consistent and fair Leisure Service Pricing Policy which promotes access to leisure services across the Borough • Leisure Services Pricing Policy for Mid and East Antrim Borough Council which will be used to cost charges and fees. • Following feedback from Councillors the original project was expanded to include a Corporate Pricing Policy Framework covering many pricing policies across various Council Departments.
-One pricing policy is outstanding and a Draft was agreed by Council in April 2018 to proceed to public consultation until 4 th July 2018.
+Year Project Objective Project Outcome Status ··· j ····· 2016/17 A consistent and fair Leisure Service Pricing Policy which promotes access to leisure services across the Borough Leisure Services Pricing Policy for Mid and East Antrim Borough Council which will be used to cost charges and fees.
+Following feedback from Councillors the original project was expanded to include a Corporate Pricing Policy Framework covering many pricing policies across various Council Departments.
+One pricing policy is outstanding and a Draft was agreed by Council in April 2018 to proceed to public consultation until 4th July 2018.
 Civic Spaces (Larne Town Hall and Market Yard) and Community Centres.
 Further consultation took place with Elected Members on 9th August 2018 with agreed changes to be implemented from April 2019.
 High level of Customer Satisfaction based on standards which are well communicated to both service users and staff.
 A Customer Service Charter establishing key corporate services standards expected across all services.
-Following completion of a Scoping Exercise, appropriate awards determined that Council may apply for to improve standards.
-A Customer Service Charter was launched in June 2017 that outlines the basic commitments expected from all staff for Customer Service.
-A Scoping Exercise was presented to SMT for consideration and approval of awards.
-ISO 14001 has been selected as a standard to be rolled out to the entire Council and this is planned to be achieved by March 2019.
-To further develop Council's wider customer service approach, external expertise has undertaken a review of telephony and other aspects of customer service including
+Following completion of a Scoping Exercise, appropriate awards determined that Council may apply for to improve standards. launched in June 2017 that outlines the basic commitments expected from all staff for Customer Service.

 Effective implementation of the Northern Ireland Executive's policy on prompt payments, improving business cash flow and supporting our local economy.
 Improved control environment - complete audit trail from raising of order, approval and invoice clearance.
 Prompt payment targets met.
 Authorisation of orders across a multi-site organisation.
-Full visibility of status of purchase orders at all times Good customer/supplier relationships. linkage with the Digital Transformation Objective.
-The 30-day target for 2017/18 was 80%, with Quarter 4 performance of 84%.
-Following implementation of the Electronic Purchase Ordering System, which was implemented in April 2018, it is planned to introduce an App which will allow officers to raise, deliver or authorise orders from their mobile device thus further increasing efficiency.
+Full visibility of status of purchase orders at all times Good customer/supplier relationships. was 80%, with Quarter 4 performance of 84%.
 2017/18 To achieve a culture of high performance which will support the provision of first class frontline services, which make a positive impact on the quality of life for all our citizens.
 ACHIEVE Project Employee Personal Development Planning (PDP) is being rolled out across the entire organisation.
 This has been delayed due to reorganisation of the senior team and several senior management vacancies.
 An Employee Engagement survey has been delivered, focus groups held and results have been communicated to staff.
 This project will continue to be delivered in 2018/19.
 An internal communications strategy has been developed and will be implemented during 2018/19.